 Spiritual development ties in closely with the emotional aspect of SEMH provision.
 Both are related to helping children feel the emotions that they are experiencing and learning how to express those emotions safely.
 Working in a person centred way means that children can explore their inner lives without fear of judgment and be gently challenged to make positive changes.
 It is only possible to do this when staff model well and children feel calm and safe.
 It is also concerned with children fully experiencing and feeling the joy of learning new things at their own pace and awakening that aspect of engagement and curiosity within them.
 This is a very important part of our work.

 Moral development helps children to accept and take on the diverse frameworks and value systems of society and live by them.
 Again, this is a very important aspect of our work and we see children arrive and in the vast majority of cases take on the centre frameworks very quickly.
 In addition to having clear set of rules and expectations, we believe that it is equally important to live by and make explicit the things we value.
 In the centre, we make it clear that we value kindness, effort and the willingness to learn through making mistakes.
 We think that it is wrong for a person to be left isolated and alone and that we try our best to be understanding and helpful when someone is struggling.

 We believe that many of the pupils arriving at the Forwards Centre have had limited cultural experiences and that their challenging behaviour has meant that many have also missed out on the experiences available to other children in their prior settings.
-We are committed to providing each child in the centre with a wide range of opportunities.
-We are part of the Bolton Educational Cultural Partnership and have created a Forwards Centre Cultural offer which ensures that during their time in the centre all pupils will have the opportunity to:
+We are committed to providing each child in the centre with a wide range of opportunities with the aim of developing the cultural capital needed to be successful in modern British society.
+We are part of the Bolton Educational Cultural Partnership and have created a Forwards Centre Cultural offer.
+The principles set out below allow us to work on cultural development in this way.

 - Work with a resident artist on a sustained project